 Got garden pests?
 We all do.
 There's no shortage of plant pests.
 Isn't it

 Growing vegetables and flowers is your hobby, your passion.
-It's a great
+It is oneof your

-joy.
+greatest joys.
 You put love and care into growing your plants.
-You spend countless
+You spend

-hours tending your plants, weeding them, and providing just the right amount
+countless hours tending your plants, weeding them, and providing just the

-of water and fertilizer.
+right amount of water and fertilizer.
 They respond to your love and coaxing.
-Just as things

-seem perfect, along comes a garden pest, eager to steal a free meal from
+Just as things seem perfect, along comes a garden pest, eager to steal a

 Gardeners spend a lot of time and energy fending off animal pest "free loaders".

 Some gardeners, especially new gardeners, experience so many wildlife problems,